LianaSimon/Python-Capstone-Project/README.md

    - Represented using a scatter plot and correlation matrix.

+## 📊 Visualizations
+Bar charts, count plots, and scatter plots were used to present the data clearly.

 #### ✅ Analysis Step 6: Import Visualization Libraries

 Add this to a new cell: